Forest Practices in British Columbia

 Significantly British Columbia has a very high number of large clear cuts.
 Additionally BC has a higher rate of deforestation compared with the Amazon and our forest practices and standards are certainly nowhere near sustainable.

-Herbicide spraying
+Glyphosate spraying

 Logging companies in BC are required to keep competitive species at bay so each year about 10,000 hectares are sprayed with herbicides.
 Consequently people are becoming more concerned about the effects of glyphosate exposure and spraying of berry and medicine patches important to First Nations people.